waveform-computing/oliphant/docs/merge.rst

     SELECT auto_merge('contracts_clean', 'contracts');
     SELECT auto_delete('contracts_clean', 'contracts');
     SELECT auto_delete('customers_clean', 'customers');

+As a general rule, given a hierarchy of tables with foreign keys between them, merge from the top of the hierarchy down to the bottom, then delete from the bottom of the hierarchy back up to the top.

 Why bother with a merge function at all?
 Why not truncate and re-write the target table each time?
 In the case of small to medium sized tables this may be